PWA-GouldA/ICT30115-WorkplaceComms-2019/pages/02.cluster-details/01.lap/docs.md

 !!
 For day and time, please see your timetable.

 ### Resources
+Learning Resources are provided to enable learners to meet the requirements of this unit of competency or cluster.

-Student learning resources, text book, equipment and other items.
+The learning resources may include items such as: notes, online resources, text books, equipment and other associated items.

+The student is expected to provide some resources for themselves.

 |                    |  Resources                                                        |          |
 |--------------------|-------------------------------------------------------------------|----------|